JaviElio/Automatic-Fume-Extractor/README.md

 MLX90614 sensor measures temperature.
 If object temperature is 10 degrees higher than ambiente temperature, the fan and led are activated.
-When temperature diference is less than 10 degrees,the fan stops after 10 seconds of delay.
+When temperature difference is less than 10 degrees,the fan stops after 10 seconds.
 During this delay the led is blinking.

 **Bill of material:**